Bobby Hauck

+In 2025, Hauck was voted as president of the American Football Coaches Association (AFCA).

 Early days

 Hauck was born in Missoula, Montana, and was schooled at Sweet Grass County High School in Big Timber.
 His brother Tim was a star defensive back at Montana and went on to play 13 seasons in the National Football League (NFL).
 Bobby did his higher studies at the University of Montana (1988) and UCLA (1991).
 Hauck never played football at the collegiate level, instead competing in track at Montana before getting into coaching.

 Head coaching career

 Montana

 Hauck's first season as head coach of Montana was in 2003, and over the next seven seasons, the Griz won or shared seven straight Big Sky Conference championships.
 While never winning a national championship, he is the fourth coach to guide Montana to the FCS Championship game.
 He took the 2004 team to the NCAA Division I-AA national championship game and the 2006 team to the I-AA semifinals.
 In 2007, he signed a one-year contract, rejecting a three-year deal that he was offered.
 Montana lost the national championship game in 2008 and 2009.